-The survey went live on July 6, 2020 and data will continue to be collected until at least April 2021 for the wave countries.
+The survey went live on July 6, 2020 and data continued to be collected until at March 2021 for the wave countries.
 The survey was translated to 51 languages and participants in many countries could choose the language in which to take the survey.
-As of February 7, 2021, over 1.5 million completed surveys were received from 67 countries.
+As of August 8, 2020, over 300,000 completed surveys were received from 67 countries.
 The full survey instrument is provided below.
 Target sample sizes for snapshot and wave countries was 3,000 per data collection event (wave countries 8 x 3,000 = 24,000).

 Weights & Data.
 All of the statistics generated in this dashboard were weighted using sampling weights determined by teams of statisticians at MIT and Facebook.
 A full account of the decisions surrounding the creation of the sampling weights is forthcoming.